AlfredoRoca/alfredoroca.github.com/_posts/Windows/2015-10-06-Create-a-photo-video-with-music.md

 1. Music

-    Join several mp3 with FreeMp3CutterJoiner
+    - Join several mp3 with FreeMp3CutterJoiner
+    - Picasa Video Generator can adjust fotos to video

 2. Photos

-    Make a Picassa Album with selected photos
+    - Create a video in Picassa with the selected photos album
+    - Setup 1st diapo with text
+    - Add other text diapos
+    - Load music file and set up coordination with photos

-    Create video, add music and adjust video to music
+    - Create video

-3. Create slides with text:
+3. Create slides with text (picasa can add text diapos)

-    Prepare with PowerPoint
+    - Prepare with PowerPoint
-    Export slides to png format
+    - Export slides to png format
-    Add to Picasa albúm in the proper place
+    - Add to Picasa albúm in the proper place

 4. Video